 - We will call you to go over the items in your home, room by room to document furniture, artwork and items that will need to be boxed.
-Based on our years of experience, we have developed a software system that provides an accurate quote.
+Based on our years of experience, we have developed a software system that provides an accurate estimate.

 - Be upfront with the mover about all of your items, so we can establish an accurate inventory and estimate.

 - Be sure to tell them things you don’t want packed.